 I’m not sure there was a boy alive in the ‘70s or ‘80s who didn’t want to be like Chuck.
-It happened the first time my dad took me to see his movie, Good Guys Wear Black.
+It happened the first time my dad took me to see the movie, Good Guys Wear Black.
 I was nine years old.
 My dad always took me to Chuck’s movies, even if they were R-rated.
 He said violence in movies was okay, but not sex.
-If that’s not a commentary on America, I’m not sure what is.
+Now, there’s a commentary on American values.

 Anyway, I made it to my half-purple belt before I quit in the 9th grade to pursue baseball and girls.
 I was barely adequate at baseball.
 I wasn’t much better with girls, but at least they were more fun to fail with.